ikomachi226/mysql-heatwave-workshop_jp/Lab8_Bonus_OAC.md

-# Bonus Lab: Use Analytics Cloud on MySQL Database Service powered by Heatwawe
+# Bonus Lab: Use Analytics Cloud on MySQL Database Service powered by Heatwave

 ## prerequisites
 - To be able to execute the bonus lab you have to complete all the previous labs in this workshop